WordPress/gutenberg/packages/interface/src/components/preferences-modal/README.md

 # PreferencesModal

 `PreferencesModal` renders a modal with editor preferences.
-It can take multiple sections, which are split into tabs.
-On small viewports, the modal is fullscreen and the tabs are closed by default.
-Markup differs between small and large viewports.
+It can take a `PreferencesModalTabs` component, which accepts multiple tabs, and/or other child components.
+On small viewports, the modal is fullscreen.

 This component implements a `Modal` component from the `@wordpress/components` package.